syhwawa/Machine_Learning/README.md

 ## Machine Learning
-This repository is for project and courses that using machine learning.
+This repository is for the projects and courses that I have done using machine learning.

 It includes serveral examples with dataset for different machine learning models from Udemy, Coursera, datacamp amd [DS take home challenge](https://datamasked.com/).